alpha1979/kammadata/README.md

-## About Test Project KAMMADATA with application refferal V1.0
+## About Test Project KAMMADATA with application refferal V1.1
 ## Overview
-This project is based on the laravel 8.0 and mysql database.
+This project is based on the laravel 8.0 and mysql database on laravel sail/docker development environment.
 We use the laravel ORM feature.
 This application save the Name, Friend's Name and Friend's Email address to database and it also send the email to given email address.
 The front end is built on laravels blade.
 Majority of the UI has been done using bootstrap css and some custom css style has also been used.